sahat/jsrecipes/posts/backend/beginner/getting-started-with-mongoose.md

 ```

 And here is yet another example of a `User` schema.
 In this example, I specified
-`required` and `unique` constraints and if those constrains are violated,
+`required` and `unique` constraints, if those constrains are violated,
 operation will fail and an error will be raised.

 ```